LGBTQ rights in Egypt: Mubarak regime

-During the rule of Hosni Mubarak, the Egyptian government did not support LGBT-rights legislation at home and objected to attempts, starting in the 1990s, to have the United Nations include LGBT-rights within its human rights mission.
+During the rule of Hosni Mubarak, the Egyptian government did not support LGBTQ-rights legislation at home and objected to attempts, starting in the 1990s, to have the United Nations include LGBTQ-rights within its human rights mission.
 While the Mubarak regime did not support LGBTQ rights, it did not enact an obvious ban on homosexuality or cross-dressing in the criminal code.

 Criminal sanctions against gay and bisexual men tended to arise not from the penal code itself, but from a supplemental law, enacted in 1961, to combat prostitution.

 The law against prostitution also bans "debauchery", even if the act did not involve trafficking or prostitution.

 Egyptian courts interpreted the ban on debauchery to criminalize homosexual relations between consenting adults.
 Repeat offenders of the law can face even harsher punishment for what the law views as "habitual debauchery".

 In addition to the law on prostitution, other public morality or order-based laws gave the police and judges significant leeway to jail or fine gay and bisexual men.
 While arrests had been periodically occurring under these laws for decades, a more systematic crackdown appeared to have begun in the early part of the twenty-first century.

 Beginning in 2000, under Hosni Mubarak, these laws were used to engage in a more sophisticated and systematic crackdown on gay or bisexual men, or indeed anyone deemed by the government to be supportive of LGBTQ rights.

 In 2000, police arrested an Egyptian gay couple and charged them with, "violation of honor by threat" and "practising immoral and indecent behavior".
 Their lawyer asked that the charges be dropped because homosexuality was not a crime, but the judge refused on the grounds that two men had in fact "offended" religious and moral standards.
 The incident became a media sensation, promoting various public figures to view homosexuality as a product of Western decadence and demand that the government execute homosexuals or send them to mental institutions to be reformed.

 Within a year, the Egyptian government began a public crackdown on Egyptian gay men by raiding private parties, arresting the guests and charging them under the Prostitution and Debauchery law.
 This crackdown also saw the "Public Order and Public Morals" code being increasingly used to criminalize the sexuality of gay and bisexual men.
 The code, originally enacted in the 1990s to punish westernized students and liberal intellectuals, was now being used to punish gay and bisexual men.